 Before you sign anything, check the contract thoroughly.
 Some providers stipulate that you only get out of the contract on an anniversary date – not one day earlier or later.

 And while a provider might dangle a 90% advance figure in front of you, check that there are no hidden restrictions, such as credit insurance obligations.

 Or, let us help you choose an invoice finance provider!
 Jump to the top of this page and start comparing invoice factoring quotes now.

 Invoice factoring and invoice discounting

 What is invoice factoring?

 Invoice factoring involves actively selling your invoices to a finance company, sometimes known as a ‘factor’.

-They will then advance you around 80% of the money you are owed, before collecting the invoice themselves.
+They will then advance you the money you are owed, before collecting the invoice themselves.
 Once the invoice is paid, you receive the outstanding balance minus the fees.